 There are two methods that may be used for donor site hair removal - the following information is designed to help you choose which might be best for you.
-Laser is a much faster option, but not suitable for everyone.
-Sometimes people benefit from both laser and electrolysis, if there is a mix of hair colours - e.g. some of your hair is grey or white.
+Laser is a much faster option, but not suitable

+- e.g. some of your hair is grey or white.
 Your hair removal provider will be able to advise you on this during the initial appointment.
 If both laser and electrolysis are required, usually it is best to have laser and then electrolysis on the hairs that laser cannot treat.